MisterCoderman/PvZ2_Gardendless/README.md

 An endless garden requires endless defense — now on your PC!
 This port is based on the original open [PvZ2 Gardendless project](https://github.com/Gzh0821/pvzg_site), fully rewritten using web technologies.

-Special thanks to everyone who supported the development of the original version!

 📘 About the Project